Sustainability

 Investors are increasingly focused on sustainability.

-Companies focus on social sustainability to reinvent roles and reshape the workforce through continual adaptation to technological advancements, comprehensive training and staff development programmes, and effective knowledge transfer.
+Companies focus on social sustainability to reinvent roles and reshape the workforce through continual adaptation to technological advancements, comprehensive training and staff development programmes, as well as effective knowledge transfer.

 Fostering innovation